toco-t/toco-t/README.md

 ### **<div align="center">I'm Toco,  passionate about learning and exploring new technologies!</div>**

-- Second-term BCIT Computer Systems Technology student in the Co-Op program.
+- Second-term BCIT Computer Systems Technology (CS) student in the Co-op program.

-- Currently learning Java, Objective-C.
+- Currently learning Java, C.

 - Looking for a co-op job!